This oven brisket recipe is incredibly easy. Simply rub the beef with spices, bake it in a foil pouch, then briefly broil it to crisp the fat.

 - Make a foil pouch: Place the brisket, fat side up, on two layers of foil.
 Pull the edges of the foil up around the brisket and wrap it.
 Use a third foil layer on the top if needed.
 Seal well to keep moisture in, but don't wrap the meat too tight; leave some room for the steam.

 - Place the foil pouch on a foil-lined, broiler-safe, rimmed baking sheet.
-Cook the brisket for 3 hours (about 1 hour per pound).
+Cook the brisket for 3 hours (about 1 hour per pound) until very tender.

 - Turn the oven to broil.
 Brush the meat with some of the cooking juices.
 Broil until the fat browns and starts to crisp, for about 2 minutes.

 - Allow the brisket to cool for a few minutes before slicing.
-Slice it against the grain and on the bias into ¼-inch slices, as shown in the video.
+Slice it against the grain and on the bias into ¼-inch slices.
 Serve it with the cooking juices for dipping.

 Notes